klkuhlm/unconfined/README.md

 testing.
 Five days of recovery data were collected.

-These data are available in the git repository (i.e., see borden, cape_cod, and grand-island directories of source tree) as I am using in my inverse modeling exercise.
+These data are available in the git repository (i.e., see borden, cape_cod, and grand-island directories of source tree).

 Kris Kuhlman (klkuhlm _at_ sandia _dot_ gov)
 July, 2016